alexhky/SquareImgSplitter/README.md

 # SquareImgSplitter
-Python 3 program that divides a square image into four squares of equal size.
+Python 3 script that divides a square image into four squares of equal size.
 Can be used for some social media platforms.